Artificial Intelligence

 Ollama won the developer mindshare war by copying Docker's interface: ollama pull llama3.1, ollama run llama3.1, done.
 It runs as a background service with an OpenAI-compatible API, which means every AI app, IDE plugin, and framework that speaks "OpenAI" can point at your machine instead.

-What's genuinely good: the three-minute setup; the model library with sane default quantizations; Modelfiles for packaging custom system prompts; and on Macs, the new MLX backend that roughly doubled generation speed on recent M-series chips.
+What's genuinely good: the three-minute setup; the model library with sane default quantizations; Modelfiles for packaging custom system prompts; and on Macs, the optional MLX backend (preview in Ollama 0.19, ~March 2026) that reported roughly double the decode speed of the old llama.cpp Metal path on recent M-series chips, with a later kernel-fusion pass adding up to ~20% more.

-What to know: Ollama defaults to a small context window (often 4K) regardless of what the model supports — the #1 cause of "why is it forgetting my conversation."
+What else to know: Ollama defaults to a small context window — commonly 4096 tokens (2048 is the documented base), though newer builds scale the default by available VRAM — regardless of what the model supports.
+This is the #1 cause of "why is it forgetting my conversation"; override it with OLLAMA_CONTEXT_LENGTH.
 It also exposes relatively few tuning knobs; that's the price of simplicity.

 Pick Ollama if: you're a developer, you want models available to other apps via API, or you want the shortest path from zero to working.